verrazzano/docs/content/en/docs/customize/opensearch.md

 </div>
 {{< /clipboard >}}

-## Default ISM policies
+## Default Index State Management policies

+[Index State Management]({{<opensearch_docs_url>}}/im-plugin/ism/index/) (ISM) policies configure OpenSearch to manage the data in your indices.
+You can use policies to automatically rollover and prune old data, preventing your OpenSearch cluster from running out of disk space.

 To help you manage issues, such as low disk space, the following two ISM policies are created by default:
-- `vz-system`: Manages the data in the Verrazzano system indices.
+- `vz-system`: Manages the data in the Verrazzano system index.

   ![vz-system](/docs/images/vz-system-ism-policy.png)
 - `vz-application`: Manages the data in the application-related indices having the pattern, `verrazzano-application*`.